indielab/vsm/README.md

 ```

 Use it to power a TUI/HTTP "Lens" later.
 Because everything flows over the bus, you get consistent events across nested capsules and sub‑agents.

+### MCP and ChatTTY Coexistence

+- MCP stdio port only reads stdin and writes strict JSON to stdout.
+- ChatTTY prefers `IO.console` or falls back to stderr and disables input if no TTY.
+- You can run both in the same process: machine protocol on stdio, human UI on the terminal.

 ## Writing an Intelligence